 I hope I’m wrong about all this, but I don’t think I will be.

 So NOW is the time to get in the PPC and SEO game.
 Grow your business using two of the most profitable advertising strategies in the history of advertising.
-Grab as many low cost leads as you can while your competitors (many of them much larger than you) waddle along cluelessly.
-Buy up as much online real estate (SEO) as you can… while you’re competitors are still spending their marketing dollars on YP print ads and bitching about the fact that they just had their website build five years ago (expect to build a new website every 2-3 years OR continually improve your website and do a major re-build every 5-7 years).
+Grab as many low-cost leads as you can while your competitors (many of them much larger than you) waddle along cluelessly.
+Buy up as much online real estate (SEO) as you can … while your competitors are still spending their marketing dollars on YP print ads and bitching about the fact that they just had their website built 5years ago (expect to build a new website every 2-3 years OR continually improve your website and do a major re-build every 5-7 years).

 If I’m right, the opportunity is NOT going to last forever.
-You’ve got 3-4 more years – maybe a few more, but maybe a few less.
-You might be asking yourself, what will I do (and tell my clients to do) if and when PPC / SEO armageddon comes?
+You’ve got 3-4 more years—maybe a few more, but maybe a few less.
+You might be asking yourself, what will I do (and tell my clients to do) if and when the PPC/SEO armageddon comes?

-Easy – I track everything.
+Easy—I track everything.
 My clients track everything.
-We had DrinkMore Water out of the print yellow pages back in 2007 and all in with SEO and PPC.
-Their competitors still had full page ads in the YP books and most didn’t even know what PPC stood for.
+We had DrinkMore Water out of the print Yellow Pages back in 2007 and all in with SEO and PPC.
+Their competitors still had full-page ads in the YP books and most didn’t even know what PPC stood for.
 We’re going to do the same thing when the SEO and PPC market overheats.
-We’ll have seen the cost per lead going up and the leads going down and when things reaching the tipping point, we’ll be all in (or at least testing) something new – something you won’t even recognize (unless you’re on our team – wink, wink).
+We’ll have seen the cost per lead going up and the leads going down, and when things reach the tipping point, we’ll be all in on (or at least testing) something new—something you won’t even recognize (unless you’re on our team—wink, wink).